oluwasemilorebadejo/ps_challenge/README.md

 - wrap charge and chargeJob service into function
 - handle axios error - socket hang up
-- a card can be used in two different rooms so i cant return based off the unique signature, except i am checking the room the signature belongs to?
 - handle all types propery esp those coming from paystack that return any
-- create a function to handle all the findOne and returns 404 error, i am guessing that is what the repository is for
-- handle validation
 - complete refactoring